didn’t you? And now, whenever you experience stiff shoulders, you most probably tend to knead them.

 Is massage safe?

 Massage is generally safe, especially if it is performed by an experienced and licensed massage therapist.
-However, in some who has health problems, it is strongly advised that they check with a medical practitioner first before getting a massage session because is not entirely risk-free.
+However, for some who have health problems, it is strongly advised that they check with a medical practitioner first before getting a massage session because is not entirely risk-free.

 According to the National Center for Complementary and Alternative Medicine, a massage is not recommended for anyone who has any type of skin condition, deep vein thrombosis, burns, skin infections, eczema, open wounds, broken bones, or advanced osteoporosis.
 Cancer patients also need to consult their oncologist to ensure a massage is safe for them as it can have adverse effects such as internal hemorrhage or the dislodging of blood clots.